mhamza1906/B07-SMART-AIR/README.md

 ## 1. Project Overview

 Smart Air is a mobile application designed to help children and their parents manage asthma more effectively.
-The app provides real-time guidance during asthma-related events, logs critical health data, and facilitates communication between the child, parent, and healthcare providers.
-The core functionality revolves around a "Triage Mode" that guides a child through assessing their symptoms and provides an appropriate action plan based on their personal best Peak Expiratory Flow (PEF) readings.
+The core functionality of the app revolves around providing real-time guidance during asthma-related events, logging critical health data, and facilitate communication between the child, parent, and healthcare providers.

 The project is built using native Android (Java) and leverages the Firebase suite for its backend, including Authentication, Firestore, and Realtime Database.